 Yet, it should be clear that I do not mean this as a sort of web-utopianism and a conception of digital technologies as a panacea for sustaining and enriching cultural practices.
-Indeed, many of the early cyber-hype theories have not found enough support in reality.
+Indeed, many of the early cyberhype theories have not found enough support in reality.

-One of them, the so-called "long tail" theory, preached naturally generated diversity, as the reduced barriers to entry allow new market players to position themselves and make use of niche markets, which are economically viable in the digital ecosystem due to the dramatically falling storage, distribution and search costs.28 Thus, supply and demand meet not only for "mainstream" products available in the "head" of the snake, but also for many other products, now available in the ever-lengthening "tail".
-So that for instance indigenous music performers can become globally active, known and potentially commercially successful.29
+One of them, the so-called long tail theory, preached naturally generated diversity, as the reduced barriers to entry allow new market players to position themselves and make use of niche markets, which are economically viable in the digital ecosystem because of the dramatically decreasing storage, distribution, and search costs.
+Thus, supply and demand meet not only for "mainstream" products available in the "head" of the snake, but also for many other products, now available in the ever-lengthening "tail."
+So that, for example, indigenous music performers can become globally active, known, and potentially commercially successful.

 Even greater has been the promise of user-created content (UCC) as a powerful tool of democratization of content production and distribution.
-UCC, generated through the new type of "commons-based peer production"30 can be said to embody the key media policy components of diversity, localism and non-commercialism,31 and in this sense could readily fulfil the key public interest objectives without additional intervention.
-Further, it is argued that the Internet-facilitated communication without intermediaries or other substantial access barriers has already created the always aspired to vibrant "marketplace of ideas".32
+UCC, generated through the new type of "commons-based peer production" can be said to embody the key media policy components of diversity, localism, and noncommercialism, and in this sense could readily fulfill the key public interest objectives without additional intervention.
+Further, it is argued that the Internet-facilitated communication without intermediaries or other substantial access barriers has already created the always-aspired-to vibrant "marketplace of ideas."